 Parameter Description Worker Instance By default, Create Instance is selected.
 You cannot select Add Existing Instance.
 Instance Type Select ECS Bare Metal Instance.
-Only ECS Bare Metal instances are supported.
+Only ECS bare metal instances are supported.
 Selected Types The selected instance type is displayed.
-You can select only ECS Bare Metal Instance as the instance type.
+You can select only one instance type of ECS Bare Metal Instance.
 Quantity

 Specify the number of worker nodes (ECS instances) to be created.

 System DiskEnhanced SSDs, standard SSDs, and ultra disks are supported.Note

 - You can select Enable Backup to back up disk data.